Shonkxs/devcodino-gridinity-css-framework/README.md

-# Wellcome to Devcodino´s Gridinity
+# Welcome to Devcodino´s Gridinity

 ### A simple CCS Framework like Bootstrap for create responsive Websites (Work in Progress);